 This stage involves the prediction of ground movements generated by underground excavation and construction of TBM bored tunnels, cut and cover tunnels, retained cuttings, mined tunnels, shafts, stop (station) boxes and portal structures and the identification of property at potential risk of damage.

 Settlement predictions take account of likely construction methods, ground conditions and comparable projects (in terms of ground conditions and construction methods).
 The predictions have been undertaken using empirical, finite element and discrete element computer analysis and validated against case studies.
 The settlement predictions are translated into settlement contours that are then used to identify property at potential risk.
 For the proposed scheme any building where the predicted settlement is less than 10mm and the predicted slope is less than 1/500 shall not be subject to further assessment in accordance with the guidance provided by CIRIA Project Report 30 'Prediction and effects of ground movements caused beneath urban areas'.

+Settlement and slope less than these values corresponds to a negligible damage classification (superficial damage unlikely).
 Settlement and slope in excess of these values will be progressed to the next assessment stage.

 In addition buildings and structures identified from site inspection that are deemed to be particularly susceptible to ground movements, or are of significant public interest shall also be progressed to the next assessment stage for further study.
-Typically these include:
+Typically these include